 A transaction will not be treated as a 'true sale' for the sole reason that it is so labelled or characterised by the relevant parties.
 In determining whether a transaction constitutes a true sale, a Hong Kong court would look at several factors, including the parties' intention and the substance of the transaction.
-More specifically, the court would take into account the following distinguishing features in its determination, without limitation: (i) under the transaction documents, whether the originator has the contractual right to repurchase the subject assets and, if so, under what circumstances; (ii) in the event that the assets are realised by the issuer at a profit, whether the issuer is contractually required to account to the originator for any such profit and, in the event that the assets are realised by the issuer at a loss, whether the issuer is entitled to recover from the originator for such loss; and (iii) the intentions of the parties and whether the transaction effected under the sale agreement also properly reflects such intentions.
+More specifically, the court would take into account the following distinguishing features in its determination, without limitation: (i) under the transaction documents, whether the originator has retained control over the assets, (ii) whether it has the contractual right to repurchase the subject assets and, if so, under what circumstances; (iii) in the event that the assets are realised by the issuer at a profit, whether the issuer is contractually required to account to the originator for any such profit and, in the event that the assets are realised by the issuer at a loss, whether the issuer is entitled to recover from the originator for such loss; and (iv) the intentions of the parties and whether the transaction effected under the sale agreement also properly reflects such intentions.